alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

-# Setup Development Enviornment with Oracle Mobile Hub
+# Setup Development Environment with Oracle Mobile Hub
 Oracle Mobile Hub (OMH) is a PaaS middleware with mobile ready built-in APIs.
 Product has evolved from Mobile Cloud Services (MCS), Oracle Mobile Cloud Enterprise (OMCE) and Autonomous Mobile Cloud Enterprise (AMCE) to be the todays Oracle Mobile Hub.
 OMH custom APIs are basically developed with [Node.js](https://nodejs.org) and [Express](https://expressjs.com/).
-Once it is deployed to cloud, a [Docker container](https://www.docker.com/resources/what-container) is automatically built by the system in the cloud and it is runing as many instances as it is needing.
-At this step debugging of the running system is not possible except trying to understand the causing problems from diagonistics and logs.
+Once it is deployed to cloud, a [Docker container](https://www.docker.com/resources/what-container) is automatically built by the system in the cloud and it is running as many instances as it is needing.
+At this step, debugging of the running system is not possible except trying to understand the causing problems from diagnostics and logs.
-Setting up a development enviornment for OMH is essential for traditional debugging.
+Setting up a development environment for OMH is essential for traditional debugging.

 # Get started
 In order to start with OMH custom API development following things are required:
 - A computer running Windows or Mac (OSX) or Linux with stable internet connection
 - [Node.js 8.9.4](https://nodejs.org/dist/v8.9.4/)
     - Using [nvm](https://github.com/nvm-sh/nvm) is strongly advised.
 It is also available for [windows](https://github.com/coreybutler/nvm-windows)
     - The document is written assuming nvm is being used.
-If nvm is being used, no need to dowload node from the link above
+If nvm is being used, no need to download node from the link above
 - A Node.js debugging capable IDE/Editor.
 Feel free to use any editor of your choice
     - This document is prepared with [Visual Studio Code](https://code.visualstudio.com/download)
 - [OMCE Tools](https://www.oracle.com/technetwork/topics/cloud/downloads/amce-downloads-4478270.html)
     - This document is written with v18.3.1
-- In order to start with custom API development, a scaffold of the Custom API is reqired.
+- In order to start with custom API development, a scaffold of the Custom API is required.
 Knowledge of [Custom API](https://docs.oracle.com/en/cloud/paas/mobile-hub/develop/custom-api-design.html#GUID-92703CA0-893D-4245-AF0E-A482886EBC95) is will be useful
 - [Git](https://git-scm.com/download/) is optional

 # Node.js Setup